1973 Pacific hurricane season: Storm names

-These names were used for storms that formed in the eastern Pacific during this season.
-It is the same list used in the 1969 season.
-Storms were named Katherine and Lillian for the first time this year.
-No names were retired, so this list was used again in the 1977 season.
-Names that weren't assigned are colored gray.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1973.
+It was the same list used in the 1969 season.
+No names were retired after this season, thus the same list was used again for the 1977 season.

-The Central Pacific used names and numbers from the Western Pacific's typhoon list.
-No systems formed in the area, and thus no names were required.
+Had a named storm formed in the North Pacific between 140°W and the International Date Line in 1973 it would have been assigned a name from the west Pacific's typhoon name list by the Joint Typhoon Warning Center on Guam.
+Named storms in the table above that crossed into the area during the season are noted (*).

 Season effects

-This is a table of all of the storms in the 1973 Pacific hurricane season.
-It includes their durations, peak intensities, names, landfall(s), damages, and death totals.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still storm-related.
-Damage and deaths include totals while the storm was extratropical or a wave or a low.
+This is a table of all of the storms that formed in the 1973 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1973 USD.